nazwadi/PagesOnDemand/README.md

 left the following email address for questions: jim.hu.biobio@gmail.com

 # Pages On Demand
+This is a MediaWiki extension that allows you to generate a new page from a red link.

 This project was forked to update it for compatibility on Mediawiki versions >= 1.35.0.

 ## Quickstart